 Not Everyone is Tech-Savvy

 98% of cyber attacks rely on social engineering, like phishing emails and fraudulent phone calls.
 While most companies have security teams trained in identifying social engineering attacks on network devices, remote workers are more at-risk.

 With more workers either working remotely or in a hybrid office-home model, businesses need to enlist a trusted source for increasing security.

-Keep Your Staff Informed.
+Keep your staff informed.
 It is critical to keep employees informed on the latest forms of attack.
 Explain to your staff how to properly use and update company equipment as well as what steps to take in the event of a cyber attack or security breach.

-Use a Trusted and Dependable VoIP Company
+Use a Trusted and Dependable Cloud Company